DrHazemAli/Skytells-API-PHP-SDK/README.md

 ## Voice Calls API

+The Skytells Pre-Spoken Calls API one of the bestest backend TTS-Messages platforms, Which you can send an international mobile voice calls with low rates.

+**Edges**
+- Sending TTS Calls
+- Get an outgoing Call
+- Get All Sent SMS(s)
+-
 ### Sending a Wirtten Voice Call
 If you have enough credit to cover the Mobile Call, You can send it right away by calling this function.